 Best smartphones under £500 at a glance

-Thankfully, we've found that some of these phones are so well-equipped you'll quickly forget it didn't cost twice as much.
-Some may even outstrip an ageing laptop or budget tablet.
-So, with so much on offer, which mobile gadget is right for you?
-We've taken a look at the latest and greatest smartphones under £500 to help you choose.
+Some of these smartphones are so well-equipped you'll soon forget they didn’t cost twice as much.
+In fact, a few might even outperform an older laptop or budget tablet.
+With so much on offer, which mobile gadget is right for you?
+We’ve rounded up the best smartphones under £500 to help you decide.

 Pros